SymfonyCasts/lemon-squeezy/sfcasts/js-events-security.md

 bin/console doctrine:query:sql "SELECT * FROM user"
 ```

-We have the `lsCustomerId` set, as expected.
-Now, let's re-run the same command
+We have the `lsCustomerId` set, so let's reset it to `NULL` with:
-with a new query:

 ```terminal
 bin/console doctrine:query:sql "UPDATE user SET lsCustomerId=NULL WHERE id=1"
 ```

-It's good practice to always add a `WHERE` clause to your `UPDATE` or `DELETE`
-queries, so you can avoid accidentally updating *all* your records if you have
-more than one record in the table.

 Let's test it out!
 On the cart page, click the "Checkout" button, fill out the
 billing info... and click "Pay".
-If we wait a moment... we'll see the "Thanks
+If we wait a moment... we see the "Thanks
 for your order" message.
-So we have a brand new order on our account.
+So far, so good!

 Back at the terminal, run the `SELECT` query again: